Hilbert manifold

 In mathematics, a Hilbert manifold is a manifold modeled on Hilbert spaces.
 Thus it is a separable Hausdorff space in which each point has a neighbourhood homeomorphic to an infinite dimensional Hilbert space.
 The concept of a Hilbert manifold provides a possibility of extending the theory of manifolds to infinite-dimensional setting.
-Analogously to the finite-dimensional situation, one can define a differentiable Hilbert manifold by considering a maximal atlas in which the transition maps are differentiable.
+Analogous to the finite-dimensional situation, one can define a differentiable Hilbert manifold by considering a maximal atlas in which the transition maps are differentiable.

 Properties

-Many basic constructions of the manifold theory, such as the tangent space of a manifold and a tubular neighbourhood of a submanifold (of finite codimension) carry over from the finite dimensional situation to the Hilbert setting with little change.
+Many basic constructions of manifold theory, such as the tangent space of a manifold and a tubular neighbourhood of a submanifold (of finite codimension) carry over from the finite dimensional situation to the Hilbert setting with little change.
 However, in statements involving maps between manifolds, one often has to restrict consideration to Fredholm maps, that is, maps whose differential at every point is Fredholm.
 The reason for this is that Sard's lemma holds for Fredholm maps, but not in general.
 Notwithstanding this difference, Hilbert manifolds have several very nice properties.